Ryan Strauss

 Arbitrary Conditional Distributions with Energy

-Ryan R. Strauss, and Junier B. Oliva
+Ryan R. Strauss and Junier B. Oliva

 3. TVCG